sequenceiq/slider/src/site/markdown/rolehistory.md

     {"entry":{"org.apache.hoya.avro.NodeEntryRecord":{"host":"192.168.1.85","role":1,"active":true,"last_used":0}}}
     {"entry":{"org.apache.hoya.avro.NodeEntryRecord":{"host":"192.168.1.85","role":2,"active":true,"last_used":0}}}

 At this point the cluster was frozen and thawed.
-Hoya does not save the cluster state at freeze time, but does as it is rebuilt.
+Slider does not save the cluster state at freeze time, but does as it is rebuilt.

 When the cluster is restarted, every node that was active for a role at the time the file was saved `1384183476028`